MeganHarrison/ai-agent-mastery/6_Agent_Deployment/~deployment_guides~/gcp-deployment.md

 Deploy the full Dynamous AI Agent stack — React front‑end, FastAPI agent API, and RAG pipeline — on **Google Cloud Platform (GCP)**.
 Terraform provisions the infrastructure and Cloud Build delivers continuous deployment.

+This guide is more concise since this is a more advanced tutorial and assumes you are somewhat comfortable with deploying applications to the cloud!

 ---

 ## 1  Prerequisites